Preparation of your Digital Image Correlation test with Blender

 In addition, all these parameters are constrained by the environment in which the digital image correlation test takes place.
 It can be particularly congested with at least one testing machine, cameras, lighting, and associated tripods.
 It can therefore be complex, when instrumenting a digital image correlation test, to optimize the calibration while adapting to the test environment, mainly in an industrial environment.
 In this type of situation, it would be very advantageous to be able to anticipate the appropriate position of the cameras in order to ensure a good measurement.
 This would avoid having to repeat the tests in case of unusable images.
 It would also prevent the test machine from being unavailable for a long period of time when setting up the instrumentation.

-Solution: creating virtual images with Blender
+Solution: Preparation prior to the test by generating virtual images with Blender software

 The solution to this issue is the achievement of a preliminary study before the test instrumented by digital image correlation with the Blender software .
 This prior step will ensure the feasibility of the test and the determination of the most suitable conditions for its smooth progress.